akerlund/esp32_library/README.md

 git clone --recursive https://github.com/pfalcon/esp-open-sdk.git
 ```

-My bash is too new so I had to change line 193 at: esp-open-sdk/crosstool-NG/configure.ac
+My bash is too new, so I had to change line 193 at: esp-open-sdk/crosstool-NG/configure.ac
 like this:

 ```bash